jmettraux/lack/README.txt

 A Rack clone written in Lua and based on LuaSocket / Copas.

-It lacks a lot of things.
+It lacks a lot of things (and it's Copas only).

 For the real thing :